collivier/katacoda-scenarios/xtestingci/cluster/run.md

 Then, you do precise jenkins url, both external test database and test artifact urls to make them reachable from your device.
-In this particular Katakoda setup, we must go through the network address translation to join the docker containers which asks us to modify both internal test database and test artifact urls too:
+In this particular Katakoda setup, we must go through the network address translation to join the Docker containers which asks us to modify both internal test database and test artifact urls too:

 ```